-You may think that you possess a will of iron, but you will still have those low days when your motivation takes a walk and leaves you stuck in circles.
+You might think you possess a will of iron, but will still have those low days when your motivation leaves you stuck in circles.

 We runners are known for our self-discipline.
-And when we can no longer exemplify that image, we feel out of control.
-In fact, sometimes, losing your motivation to run can be worse than injury.
-At least with injury, you are more likely to know what’s wrong, and how to fix it.
+And when we no longer exemplify that image, we feel out of control.
+AT times, losing that motivation to run can be worse than injury.
+At least with injury, you aknow what’s wrong, and how to fix it.

-But with a mental burnout—lack of motivation per say—it’s all in your mind.
-You just can pinpoint exactly where the problem starts and/or where it ends.
-I hate that feeling and I’m sure that you feel the same.
+But lack of motivation is another beast.
+Most are unable to pinpoint where the problem starts and/or where it ends.
+I hate that feeling 🙁 and I’m sure you feel the same.

 Image Credit – FitnessInfo through Flickr

-Therefore, if you are looking to keep your training motivation running high , here are 23 motivations tips that can help.
+If you’re looking to stay motivated for running, here are 23 tips that can help.